EIRL: transferring the registered office

 Transferring the registered office of an EIRL: what are the formalities?

-The EIRL is a flexible legal status, simple to set up and manage.
-The choice of address for an EIRL must be made with great care.
-Let's discover all the formalities you need to know to transfer your registered office under the best possible conditions.
+An EIRL is a flexible legal status that's easy to set up and manage.
+Choosing the registered address for an EIRL needs careful thought.
+Let's explore everything you need to know to transfer your registered office under the best conditions.

 Transfer of registered office